oluwasegunmaths/load-app/README.md

 # LoadApp

-Project is part of udacity advanced android development with kotlin nanodegree test to ensure students are proficient.
+Project is a part of udacity advanced android development with kotlin nanodegree test to ensure students are proficient.